Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Solution Strategy

-Hernández et al.~\cite{Hernandez2014} cleverly applied a nonnegative greedy selection algorithm, to select the hyper points efficiently.
-In order to integrate the volume exactly and be able to efficiently carry out the selection algorithm, instead of using the training matrix $\Matr{x}_f$ directly, a SVD is applied thereon as shown in equation \eqref{eqn:SVDlambda}, since a high grade of correlation can be observed therein.

-This comes with the important side effect, that $\Matr{\lambda}$ is a unitary matrix and the greedy algorithm will select an optimal result for the information given in $\Matr{\lambda}$, when it is truncated to $\amplitudal{m}-1$ rows.
-The overall algorithm is summarized in box \ref{box:ECM}.
+\citet{Hernandez2014} applied a nonnegative greedy selection algorithm to select the hyper points.
+In order to integrate the volume exactly and be able to efficiently carry out the selection algorithm, a SVD is applied on the training matrix $\Matr{x}_f$, instead of using it directly, as shown in the following equation since a high degree of correlation can be observed therein.
+This comes with the important side effect that $\Matr{\lambda}$ is a unitary matrix and the greedy algorithm will select an optimal result for the information given in $\Matr{\lambda}$ when it is truncated to $\amplitudal{m}-1$ rows.
+The overall algorithm is summarized in Box~\ref{box:ECM}.

 \begin{BOX}[!h]